Insurance can be a confusing topic, but it's important to make sure you have the coverage you need.

 With a term plan, your beneficiary will receive the death benefit only if both of you pass away during the policy term.
 Whether your last-to-die insurance is term or permanent, the surviving partner must continue paying the premiums to keep the policy active.

-However, because this type of policy pays out only after the passing of both policyholders, it is not recommended as income replacement for your spouse.
+However, because this type of policy pays out only after the passing of both policyholders, it is not recommended as an income replacement for your spouse.

 So, which one is right for you and your spouse — two separate policies or a joint policy?